csiro-wsn/tutedocs/OS/OS.1-Getting_Started.md

 ## **5.0 Build a Sample Program (Blinky)**

-If the installation was successful, we should now be able to build a basic blinkly program.
+If the installation was successful, we should now be able to build a basic blinky program.
 In the following command, the '-p auto' option automatically cleans byproducts from a previous build if necessary, which is useful if you try building another sample.

 The '-b' option specifies a board to build for, in this case the particle_boron, followed by the path to source.
 ```shell